luminous-software/extensibility-logs/docs-source/features.md

 ### Visual Studio Setup Log

-Opens the latest _Visual Studio Setup Log_ in a tab in Visual Studio, scrambling to find it, and then open it in your editor of choice.
+Opens the latest _Visual Studio Setup Log_ in a tab in Visual Studio, without scrambling to find it, and then open it in your editor of choice.

 - **Folder:** %TEMP%